Andrewli1212/Fast-Food/README.md

 **Breakdown**
 Andrew Li: Main coder and cleanup.
-Assist in editing the summary report/readme.
+Assisted in editing the summary report/readme.

-Thomas Gresco: Main contributor in cleaning up demographics csv file and put together the powerpoint.
+Thomas Gresco: Main contributor in cleaning up demographics csv file and putting together the powerpoint.

-Vineetha Bharadwaj:
+Vineetha Bharadwaj: Assisted in cleaning up the restaurant names, put together the Summary Report and made edits to ReadMe file?

 Euribiades Mota:

 **Appendix**